Prostate-Specific Antigen (PSA)

 What does the test result mean?

-The 'normal' value for total PSA varies with age and is generally considered to be less than 3.0 micrograms (µg) per litre (L) in men aged 50-69 years.
-Recent literature shows that age-specific PSA cut-offs for detecting prostate cancer is highly variable.
-It may differ with patient’s demographics and clinical characteristics.
+The 'normal' value for total PSA varies with age and is generally considered to be less than 3.0 nanograms (ng) per mililitre (mL) in men aged 50-69 years.
+There are age specific PSA thresholds recommended by recent 2021 NICE guideline, for people with possible symptoms of prostate cancer Taking into account patient preferences and comorbidities should also lead to a more patient-centred approach to referral.

-Total PSA level greater than 10.0 µg/L may indicate a high probability of prostate cancer.
-Results between 2.0 µg/L and 10.0 µg/L may be due to BPH, a non-cancerous swelling of the prostate that occurs most frequently in older men.
+Total PSA level greater than 10.0 ng/mL may indicate a high probability of prostate cancer.
+Results between 2.0 ng/mL and 10.0 ng/mL may be due to BPH, a non-cancerous swelling of the prostate that occurs most frequently in older men.
 Increased total PSA levels may also indicate a condition called prostatitis, which is caused by an infection.

 Is there anything else I should know?